 Enjoy the New York Times for Free

-The New York Times is available free of charge at several University of Wyoming locations during the fall semester.
+The New York Times is available on campus free of charge during the fall semester.
 Academic sponsors provide more than 600 copies of the newspaper every class day.

 “The readership program encourages discourse and broadens awareness of national and international events,” says Maggie Farrell, dean of libraries.
 “The program is used in a number of courses to provide current readings on national issues.”